-- In accordance with City of Pickering criteria, the subject site will be serviced by storm service connections to the existing municipal storm sewers located on Nature Haven Crescent and on Finch Avenue. - Based on the 100 year hydraulic grade line (HGL) in the storm sewers, the underside of the proposed basement floors will be located at least 300mm above the HGL. - The major system is comprised of an overland flow route in the form of the existing municipal roads which will convey runoff from rainfall events in excess of the capacity of the municipal storm sewer to a safe outlet.
+- In accordance with City of Pickering criteria, the subject site will be serviced by storm service connections to the existing municipal storm sewers located on Finch Avenue. - Based on the 100 year hydraulic grade line (HGL) in the storm sewers, the underside of the proposed basement floors will be located at least 300mm above the HGL. - The major system is comprised of an overland flow route in the form of the existing municipal roads which will convey runoff from rainfall events in excess of the capacity of the municipal storm sewer to a safe outlet - Based on the Finch Avenue & Altona Road Floodplain Spill 2D Modelling Analysis (April 29, 2022) completed by the TRCA, the proposed development is not located within the floodplain and has safe access to Finch Avenue and Nature Haven Crescent.